 Every week has a weekly theme!
 Activities, trips and lesson plans are typically tied into that weekly theme.
 Throughout the day campers will participate in songs, fellowship, arts and crafts, character development, team building, health and nutrition, sports, fine arts, reading, science and much more!
 Throughout the day there are breaks scheduled for snack time, bathroom time, and sunscreen time!

 Field Trips - Does the camp offer field trips as an activity?

 Campers will attend a trip weekly.
-Trips vary from museums, amusement parks, water parks, forest preserves and more.
-Some weeks the trip may be brought right to the campers onsite at West Communities YMCA!
+Trips vary from museums, amusement parks, water parks, forest preserves, and more.
+Some weeks the trip may be brought right to the campers onsite at the West Communities YMCA!

 Lost & Found - What if my camper loses an item while at camp?

 To minimize the chance of misplaced clothing and other items, PLEASE LABEL ALL CLOTHING AND OTHER PROPERTY CLEARLY.
 WE ARE NOT RESPONSIBLE FOR LOST OR MISSING ITEMS.
 There will be a lost and found container under the tent.
 There is also a lost and found at the YMCA’s front desk.

 Parent Visits - Are parents allowed to visit our children while they are at camp?